pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I printed Gymnopedie 1, which I practiced for a bit.

 Afterwards worked on the new room until I started to lose focus and make mistakes.
-I'm really perfectionistic, but the wood is not first class, neither are the tools.
+I'm really perfectionist, but the wood is not first class, neither are the tools.
 So it's really hard to make everything fit exactly.

 After lunch I made another trip to the village.